 Collagen supplements for bones and connective tissue

-- Recent (March 2015) research showed that taking collagen supplements can help in the treatment of osteoarthritis.
+- Research has shown that taking collagen supplements can help in the treatment of osteoarthritis.
 In the double-blind, placebo-controlled, randomized trial, individuals with osteoarthritis of the knee were given collagen peptides from either pork skin or bovine bone or a placebo.
-After 13 weeks, patients who took the collagen supplements had experienced a significant improvement when compared with the placebo group.
+After 13 weeks, patients who took the collagen supplements had experienced significant improvement when compared with the placebo group.

 - In an animal study, researchers tested the absorption of collagen hydrolysate and its impact on osteoporosis in rats.
 They found that the collagen had a "beneficial effect on osteoporosis by increasing the organic substance content of bone."

-Collagen is critical for our skin and for holding our body together.
-To help weather the passage of time on skin, bones, and connective tissue, use of collagen supplements, along with a healthy diet, good hydration, and following the tips on how to avoid collagen damage in the skin, my be beneficial.
+Collagen is critical for our skin and for holding our bodies together.
+To help weather the passage of time on skin, bones, and connective tissue, use of collagen supplements, along with a healthy diet, good hydration, and following the tips on how to avoid collagen damage in the skin, may be beneficial.